dseerapu/pokemon/README.md

 ### 4. :feature:pokemon-list
 #### Responsibility:
-Displays a paginated list of Pokémon and supports search.
+Displays a paginated list of Pokemon and supports search.

 ##### ViewModel

 * Injects GetPokemonListUseCase and SearchPokemonUseCase
-* Collects paginated Pokémon data from repository
+* Collects paginated Pokemon data from repository
 * Handles UI states using ```PokemonListUiState```:
 ```
 - Loading